aayushARM/image-captioning/README.md

 # Image Captioning using Neural Networks and Visual Attention

 This project aims at generating novel, natural language captions of input images, using a Seq2Seq architecture that uses a CNN as image encoder and an LSTM RNN as a feature decoder.
-The project is implemented using Tensorflow, and is roughly based on [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/abs/1502.03044) paper by Kelvin Xu, Jimmy Ba, Ryan Kiros, Kyunghyun Cho, Aaron Courville, Ruslan Salakhutdinov, Richard Zemel and Yoshua Bengio.
-All the code has been thoroughly commented on for ease of understanding.
+The project is implemented using Tensorflow, and is roughly based on [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/abs/1502.03044) paper by Kelvin Xu et al. All the code has been thoroughly commented on for ease of understanding.

 ## Overview: ##